lefterisvl83/MAS-STL-planning/README.md

 The Block-Coordinate Gradient Descent (BCGD) implementation and its convergence properties are based on the framework established in:
 * **P. Tseng and S. Yun**, "A coordinate gradient descent method for nonsmooth separable minimization," Mathematical Programming, vol. 117, no. 1, pp. 387–423, 2009.

-The Penalty Method (Outer Loop) is based on the framework in:
+The Penalty Method (Outer Loop) is based on the framework in Chapter 17 of:
-* **W. Sun and Y.-X. Yuan**, Optimization Theory and Methods: Nonlinear Programming, Springer, 2006.
-(See Section 10.2: The Simple Penalty Function Method).
+* **J. Nocedal and S. Wright**, Numerical Optimization.
+Springer, 2006.
 ---

 ## 📜 Citation